If You’re Reading This, You’re Me. Hi.

 15. Make a “Mom’s Recipes” notebook.

-Handwritten.
-Not printed.
-Pick the 15 to 20 recipes he actually loves.
 Your meatballs.
 Your chili.
 The chicken thing he asks for on his birthday.
-Write them out by hand with notes in the margins. (“Don’t burn the garlic.”
-“I always add extra cheese.”)
-It will quietly become his most prized possession by sophomore year.
+Write them out by hand with notes in the margins. ("Don't burn the garlic."
+"I always add extra cheese.")
+By sophomore year, it'll quietly become his most prized possession.

 16. Take a photo on the front porch in the same spot you’ve taken them in for years.